RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/first-meeting-template.md

 ---

 > 🧹 This guide is completely out of date, as clubs are now free to choose between workshops and free-form hacking as they please.
+All the information in the guide should be viewed as what it is (_a guide_) and not as "you must do this."
 There's still some good advice in here, so it's being kept around.

 Hack Club meetings alternate between running workshops and free-form hacking (with demos).
 From here on out, we'll refer to meetings with workshops as _workshop days_ and meetings with free-form hacking and demos as _hack days_.